cryostatio/jfr-datasource/README.md

 ```bash
 mvn -Pnative clean verify
 ```
-Native image builds may use more than 4G of RAM to complete.
+Native image builds may use more than 4G of RAM to finish.

 To build a native image within a container, for a consistent environment:
 ```bash